 Bachelor of Science Degree

-Farmingdale State College’s Bachelor of Science (BS) in Science, Technology and Society (STS) is a dynamic interdisciplinary program that allows students to explore the connections between science, technology, and social change.
+Farmingdale State College’s Bachelor of Science (BS) in Science, Technology, & Society (STS) is a dynamic interdisciplinary program that allows students to explore the connections between science, technology, and social change.
 With a cutting-edge focus on globalization, scientific advancement, and technological innovation, the STS degree represents the epitome of the applied social science program of the 21st century.
 Our program addresses the employment needs of the region and the diverse academic interests of its majors by providing students with an interdisciplinary program of study that incorporates the practical uses of technological knowledge, scientific inquiry, the application of theory to complex problems, and an integrated approach to the learning process.
 Students examine the real-world effects of globalization, exploring the historical, political, economic, and sociological impact of worldwide industrialization, cross-border technology transfer, global environmental issues, transnational economic interdependence, the spread of information and communication technologies, and other important facets of the current process of globalization.
 In addition to hands-on training in the technology-related fields, STS majors also develop a strong background in the ways in which scientific, technological, and industrial development have influenced and continue to shape history, society, and culture on the local, national, and international levels.

-Graduates of the Science, Technology and Society program are suited for employment in a variety of settings where their broad view of the technologies, natural sciences, social sciences, and humanities are desirable for the solution of problems.
+Graduates of the Science, Technology, & Society program are suited for employment in a variety of settings where their broad view of the technologies, natural sciences, social sciences, and humanities are desirable for the solution of problems.
 In particular, the program prepares students for careers in technological professions, government and non-governmental organizations (NGOs), environmental agencies, health and wellness, law, diplomacy, and graduate work in the social sciences, liberal arts, and education.
 Students who are interested in environmental protection and sustainability are able to take advantage of Farmingdale State College’s various “green” initiatives, including our nationally-recognized Solar Energy Center, the Green Building Institute, and other facilities associated with sustainable energy.

-As globalization places increasingly complex demands on the workforce of the new millennium, international corporations on Long Island have indicated that their future employment needs include graduates who possess the skills developed by completing the Science, Technology and Society program.
-While the primary focus of the Science, Technology and Society program is to prepare its graduates for careers in the local Long Island region and across New York State, graduates of the STS program have a wide variety of employment options available to them upon graduation.
+As globalization places increasingly complex demands on the workforce of the new millennium, international corporations on Long Island have indicated that their future employment needs include graduates who possess the skills developed by completing the Science, Technology, & Society program.
+While the primary focus of the Science, Technology, & Society program is to prepare its graduates for careers in the local Long Island region and across New York State, graduates of the STS program have a wide variety of employment options available to them upon graduation.
 For example, graduates of the program may wish to pursue additional training in an area that they investigated in their selected concentration or may elect to pursue graduate studies in a related discipline.
 As a result, the STS program provides students with a breadth of choices to embark upon once they have completed their degree.

-Science, Technology, and Society Program Outcomes:
+Science, Technology, & Society (BS) Program Outcomes:

 - Graduates will be able to describe and explain many applications of science and technology within our society.